hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/quickstart.md

 ***npm install***

 `npm install` will run several scripts that are packaged into the getting-started repository.
-Presently, the Hyperledger Fabric v1 Docker YAML file used below is hlfv1/hlfv1_alpha-docker-compose.yml (non-TLS)
+Presently, the Hyperledger Fabric v1 Docker YAML file used below is located at hlfv1/hlfv1_alpha-docker-compose.yml (non-TLS)

 1. *scripts/download-hyperledger.sh* - This script pulls the required Hyperledger Fabric v1 Docker images.
 2. *scripts/start-hyperledger.sh* - This uses the HLFv1 YAML file to bring up the Hyperledger Fabric v1 containers.